Professional Advice: Steer Clear of These Common Blunders While Pruning Trees for Hazard-Free and Successful Tree Care

-What to Avoid Doing When Pruning Trees:
+What Not to Do When Pruning Trees

-Don’t Prune Trees at the wrong time of Year
+Don’t Prune Trees at the wrong time of the Year

 Make sure you don’t use the wrong tools